sebastienjacquemart-AI/makemore/README.md

 Makemore is a character-level language model.
 Makemore models sequences of characters, thus it predicts the next character in a sequence.

 - Bigram models local structure in a dataset.
 It processes two characters at a time: based on character, predict the next character.

 So, a bigram is a tuple of characters.
 Local structure can be modelled by counting the bigrams in the dataset: for every character, probabilities for the next character.
 The resulting names seem terrible, but performs way better than an 'untrained' (random, uniform distribution) model.

+We trained the bigram language model by counting the number of ocurrences of any pairing and then normalizing (probability distribution).
+The elements are the parameters of the bigram language model, summmarizing the statistics of the bigrams.
+After training, we sample from the model: iteratively sample next character.

+How to evaluate quality of the model?
+(Average) negative log likelihood loss*.
+So, the goal (during training) is to find the parameters to minimize the loss.
+*Maximize product of probabilites (likelihood) of the data wrt model parameters (probability that the model assigns to every bigram; if the model is perfect, then these should be all 1) = Maximize the sum of log probabilities (log likelihood, otherwise likelihood can get become tiny number) = minimizing negative log likelihood (loss function should be negative)

+note: when a bigram doesn't appear in the dataset, then the loss is infinity (not desirable ofc).
+Apply model smoothing, adding fake counts.

+- neural network

 https://pytorch.org/docs/stable/notes/broadcasting.html keepdim